amir-morshedizadeh/zone-H-checker/README.md

 # zoneH_checker
-It checks "www.zone-h.org/archive" and looks for your domain, if your assets were in the list, it sends the log to your Telegram/Bale group.
+It checks "www.zone-h.org/archive" and looks for your domain, if your assets found in the list, it sends the log to your Telegram/Bale group.

 # Installation
 Python >= 3.9